ktaylor63/southeast/site/content/gulf-restoration/next-steps/appendices/glossary.md

 **Species of Greatest Conservation Need** is a category identified in state Wildlife Action Plans that includes animal species whose populations are rare, declining or vulnerable.
 This set is dynamic and can change over time as new information becomes available or the status of a species changes.

 **[State Wildlife Action Plans (SWAP)](http://teaming.com/state-wildlife-action-plans-swaps)** guide proactive conservation planning in each state by assessing the health of wildlife and habitats, identifying problems they face, and outlining actions needed to conserve them long-term.
-In order to receive funds through the Wildlife Conservation and Restoration Program and the State Wildlife Grants Program, a state must develop a SWAP, technically known as “comprehensive wildlife conservation strategies”.
+In order to receive funds through the Wildlife Conservation and Restoration Program and the State Wildlife Grants Program, a state must develop a SWAP, technically known as “comprehensive wildlife conservation strategies.”

 **Surrogate Species** are species that can be used as proxies to represent a broader set of species to support conservation or management strategies when the objective is to provide appropriate ecological conditions for the full set of species characteristic of a defined landscape or geographic area.